merenlab/merenlab.org/data/anvio-structure/chapter-III.md

 This downloads all of the scripts and puts them in a folder called `ZZ_SCRIPTS`.
 If you're curious, go ahead and look at some or all of them, but don't get overwhelmed.
 Each script will be properly introduced when it becomes relevant to the workflow.

-Finally, there are some convience files that will be used, that can be downloaded like so:
+Finally, there are some convenience files that will be used, that can be downloaded like so:

 <div class="extra-info" style="{{ command_style  }}" markdown="1">
 <span class="extra-info-header">Command #X</span>